bonkmaykrQ/firestar/README.md

 ## Why the name "Firestar"?
 Firestar was a secret track in the original WipEout which you unlocked after beating the game at least once, the mod manager is just named after that.
 Major versions are named after pilots or tracks.
 Internal class names are named after Muppets characters as this is the same naming convention that Sony used to codename parts inside the PSVita's SOC.

+## Fast Mode vs. Compatibility Mode
+"Fast Mode" was a legacy option that was scrapped before it could be developed.
+It skipped the creation of a PSARC file and simply dumped the final game assets to their destination folder.
+This works great for emulators, and doesn't require proprietary stolen SDKs from SCE.
+However the filesystem on the Playstation Vita really hated this method and would glitch out when this was done, causing textures to be corrupted once placed on the memory card.
+The WipEout engine has no fault tolerance for malformed or missing assets, so it just crashes instantly when it encounters one.
+This is where Compatibility mode comes from, which is the default setting for 2048.